-The project here proposed will advance the understanding of the physics case that will be studied with a Muon collider at up to 10+TeV (a range between 10 to 14 TeV is being discussed), providing a solid basis to compare the possible outcome with the FCC and CLIC programmes
+Physics Motivations

 A muon collider with 3 TeV centre-of-mass energy would have similar or greater physics potential as an electron-positron collider such as CLIC, the physics reach of which is well established and documented [4].
 A muon collider with a centre-of-mass energy of 10 TeV or more would open entirely new opportunities for the exploration of fundamental physics [5].
 On one hand, it would feature a mass-reach for the direct discovery of new particles that surpasses the HL-LHC exclusion potential and in some cases is superior to future hadron collider projects.
 The MC could exploit a large production cross-section in case of high-mass states and it would beneﬁt from favorable signal-to-background rates for low-mass states [6].
 On the other hand, it would enable precision measurements through which new physics could be discovered indirectly, or the validity of the SM conﬁrmed at a currently unexplored energy scale.
 The growing interest of the theory community in muon colliders has recently been expressed in the context of the ongoing Snowmass21 initiative [6, 7].
 Several sensitivity projection studies have been completed during the last two years, and summarised at three workshops [8–10] and at regular meetings on the muon collider physics potential [11].
 Detector studies indicate that the potential of the muon collider can be exploited with present state-of-the-art detector technologies at 3 TeV, but requires further R&D for a 10 TeV facility, [as discussed in detail in the Detector R&D Roadmap, find reference].